Kosteksal/rsschool-cv/cv.md

 ## About Me

 I am 25 years old.
 My main education - automotive engineer, but all my life I have spent with computers, and it was always interesting not only to use computer, but develop software for it.
-So, I started to make my dream real in RSSchool.
+So, I started to make my dream real in **RSSchool**.

 ## Skills